zachgk/catln/docs/philosophy/languageCompilation.md

 In order to have an effective compiler system, I would argue that as much reasoning should be pushed into the language as possible.
 The primary reason is that the compiler is relatively fixed.
 It can only be improved periodically while changes can be easily made to the code that is run.

 The other key difference is that the compiler only has a relatively small knowledge about the program.
+It is possible to understand some basic domains of code like numbers, strings, and lists, it is much more limited compared to all of the custom types that are created.
 While many optimizations can be made without it, plenty require it.
 The problematic requirement has typically been that there is no way for the language to really reason about the code.
 In Catln, the type properties provide a sufficient reasoning ability for much of the necessary things that compilers typically do.
 All that should be left are more fundamental operations based on the language system itself.

 The other direction is within the area typically thought of as compiler plugins.
 It should be possible to develop these within the bounds of the language itself as well.
 Here are some of the key "plugin" directions I envision:

 ## Optimization Rules

 Many rules for optimization can be embedded within the language itself.
 While many optimization rules are strictly based on the structure of the code, others require knowledge of the types themselves.
-The largest way to accomplish this is through [multiple level functions](typeSystem.md).
+The largest way to accomplish this is through [multiple level functions](basics.md).

 ## Imports